 While you manage your patients’ care, diabetes educators can empower them to manage their diabetes.
 They teach, coach and guide patients so they understand their diabetes and how it affects their personal lives, and work with them to set (and meet) behavior change goals to improve their health.

-Diabetes educators are licensed healthcare professionals – registered nurses, registered dietitians and pharmacists, among others – who receive special training in:
+Diabetes care and education specialists are licensed healthcare professionals – registered nurses, registered dietitians and pharmacists, among others – who receive special training in:

 - social sciences

 Diabetes care and education specialists help people with diabetes: